Inferring the Turbulent Breakup of Colloidal Aggregates Using Graph Neural Networks: Results and discussion

 As discussed in the previous section, the classifier model GNN-Cl directly outputs the rupture probability.
 In particular, we remark that the GNN-Cl makes a correct prediction when the output is either 1.AND.$F_{\text{max}} \ge F_{\text{th}}$ or 0.AND.$F_{\text{max}} < F_{\text{th}}$.
 In order to use the GNN regression model for classifying the aggregates, we proceed in two steps.
 First, the regression model outputs the value of the maximal tensile force, for each sample.
 Then, the predicted maximal force is compared with the assigned threshold for the specific realization to establish whether the predicted value is above (broken) or below (unbroken) threshold.
 The discussion on the regression ability, i.e. the performances of the GNN-Re in predicting the correct $F_{\text{max}}$, will be postponed to the next subsection, here we focus on the classification task.

 Table~\ref{tab:1} summarizes all results, together with information about the models, datasets and loss functions used during the training and test stages.
 In particular, the success probability is defined as the number of correctly classified samples normalised to the total number of samples.
 We see that the GNN-Cl works very well, correctly classifying at best 85.5\% of the samples, while failing in the 14.5\% of the cases.
 Also in all datasets, the GNN-Cl works better than the GNN-Re, which at best correctly classifies 80\% of the samples.
-Finally, we can see that the statistical test of Sec.~\ref{sec:test} has poorer results compared to both the GNN models.
+Finally, we can see that the statistical test of Sec.~\ref{sec:test} has poorer results compared to both the GNN models.\\ Besides the success probability, Table~\ref{tab:1} presents the so-called F$_1$-score or F-measure, giving the predictive performances for the classification of broken aggregates \citep{fawcett2006introduction}.
+The F$_1$-score is the harmonic mean of precision and recall,

-To disentangle instances where the GNNs fail, we look at wrong results as follows: we define {\it false positive} the unbroken aggregates that the GNN classifies as broken (UCB), and {\it false negatives} broken aggregates that the GNN classifies as unbroken (BCU).
-These data are also reported in Table~\ref{tab:1}.
-We can see that in general the regressor model has a larger probability to detect false negatives, while the classifier is more balanced in Cl-imb and Cl-bal while it also produces more false negative in the DB Cl-rnd.
-Also the statistical test tends to generate more false negative than positive.
+where the precision $(p)$ is the ratio between the number of aggregates correctly classified as broken (true positive) and all aggregate that were predicted to be broken (all positive), and the recall $(r)$ is the ratio between the number of aggregates correctly classified as broken (true positive) and those which are actually broken (true positive plus false negative).
+A high value of the F$_1$ score means that the classifier is both precise and sensitive: results show that the GNN-Cl outperforms the classification results of both the regression and the statistical models.
+Moreover, we observe that for both the DB CL-imb and CL-bal, the success probability and the F$_1$ values remain high.
+This confirms that having trained the GNN-Cl with an unbalanced dataset does not impact model performances: when applied to balanced test dataset, the GNN-Cl still performs very well.\\